 Looking for things to do in Burlington, VT on a chillier day?
 Families love to take the one-hour car ferry across Lake Champlain from Burlington to New York State.
 Once in New York State, there are plenty of options for hiking in the Adirondacks or taking a scenic drive to Lake Placid.

-5. Enjoy a Vermont Getaway at the Family-Friendly Basin Harbor Club Resort
+5. Enjoy a Getaway at the Family-Friendly Basin Harbor Club Resort

-6. Take a Walk around the Church Street Marketplace in Burlington, Vermont
+6. Take a Walk Around the Church Street Marketplace in Burlington, VT

 It would be a shame to take a Vermont vacation and not go to the top of one of the state’s mountains for a 360-degree view of the state’s lakes, forests, small towns, and mountains.
 Stowe, Vermont is less than an hour away from Lake Champlain and certainly worth the day trip.